 - Outdated credit or balance information

 To fix any mistakes, call both the credit bureau from which you ordered the report as well as the institution that the error is connected with—both are required to address and fix the issue.
+If these errors are the reason you have bad credit, it may be easier to buy a home once they are cleared from your credit report.

 3. Make Sure You Have Enough Money Saved